ChrstphrHll/npc_gen/students/Shoulree Letryal.md

   int: 11
   str: 13
   wis: 16
-track: Diplomacy
-trait: I'm haunted by memories of war.
-I can't get the images of violence out of my mind.
-trait1: Insistent
-trait2: Solemn
 year: 1
+guild: Elkenval
+partyID: 88
 ---
 # Shoulree Letryal
 ---
 ### Description
 - 1st year Tiefling Monk in Elkenval
-- wavy violet hair that's parted to the side, slightly obscuring an eye, Pale Brown eyes, and Olive skin
+- wavy violet hair that's parted to the side, slightly obscuring an eye, Amber eyes, and Olive skin
 - Is Insistent and Solemn, and has Self-Fulfillment as their ideal

 ### Organizations